Church of SS Peter & Paul, Aston: Background

 The origin of Aston and its parish church is uncertain.
 A 2013 archaeological excavation on the site of the original village suggests there was a British Roman settlement.
-The Doomsday Surveyor (1086) gave Aston (Estone) 5 times the value of nearby Birmingham.
+The Domesday surveyor (1086) gave Aston (Estone) 5 times the value of nearby Birmingham.
 Aston Hall was constructed in 1618.
 The area was wealthy during the agricultural era.
-It was overtaken with Birmingham’s rising wealth from industrialisation.
+It was overtaken by Birmingham's rising wealth from industrialisation.
 During the 19th century the area became residential and industrial.
-Generally the area prospered until the slum clearances in 1960s, the construction of the A38(M) and the collapse of British industry in the last quarter of the 20th century.
+Generally the area prospered until the slum clearances in 1960s, the construction of the A38(M) motorway and the collapse of British industry in the last quarter of the 20th century.
 Aston is now one of the most deprived areas in the UK.

-The church is in the Aston Hall and Church Conservation Area and is located between the A38(M) and Villa Park, the home of Aston Villa Football Club.
+The church is in the Aston Hall and Church Conservation Area and is located between the A38(M) and Villa Park, home of Aston Villa Football Club.
 The building is grade II* listed.

 History

 During the period of the Heptarchy, Aston was part of the Kingdom of Mercia, and documentary evidence from this period is scarce.
-The church was probably started in the 9th century.
-The original building would have been wooden and this was recorded in the Doomsday Survey.
-The Parish was huge.
+The church was probably founded in the 9th century.
+The original building would have been wooden, and this was recorded in Domesday Book.
+The parish was extremely large.
 There were chapels of ease in Yardley, Water Orton and Castle Bromwich.
-It would have been impossible for these to be serviced by one priest and it is probable that Ss Peter & Paul was a minster church.
+It would have been impossible for these to be serviced by one priest, and it is likely that SS Peter & Paul was a minster church.

 The first masonry structure was completed in 1120.
-It was the 2nd largest church in the West Midlands, the original Coventry cathedral was larger.
+It was the second largest church in the West Midlands (the original Coventry Cathedral being larger).
 There was a major reordering in 1480.
-The tower and spire remain from this church although the spire was renovated by John Cheshire (1776 – 77).
+The tower and spire remain from this church, although the spire was renovated by John Cheshire in 1776–1777).